TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 We followed [this guide](https://gitlab.fdmci.hva.nl/se-ewa/deployment-workshop/-/blob/master/README.md) to deploy our website using heroku, which we did successfully.
 A link to the website can be found [here](https://bmx-nl-app-staging.herokuapp.com).

 At this point, the only way to deploy something to our staging environment is by manually making a commit using heroku git.
-This is why we also started working on automating this part using a pipeline.
+Which is really annoying, as it would take way longer to test and make us spend a lot of time waiting for it.
+This is why we also started working on automating this part using a pipeline, that way we don't have to wait that long to test the website.

 ### Day 6 (Saturday)